dwight9339/dwight9339/README.md

   - Furniture building techniques

 ⚡ Fun fact:
-  - Technically, to be called a "gargoyle", a statue must also function as a water spout.
+  - A statue must also function as a water spout in order to be called a "gargoyle", technically.
 Otherwise it is known as a "grotesque".

 📫 Email me at david@david-white.dev